 Okay, let’s now jump straight to the cameras, which I’m sure is what you’re excited to know about the most.
-We’re coming up with a separate comparison between Note 12 Pro’s 50MP camera against the 12 Pro+’s 200MP in detail to find out the truth once and for all, but what I can tell you right now is that you’re not missing out on much with this optically-stabled 50MP Sony IMX766 camera.
+We’ve also come up with a separate comparison between Redmi Note 12 Pro’s 50MP camera against Redmi Note 12 Pro+’s 200MP in detail, which you can check out here.
+Anyway, what you need to know about the Note 12 Pro’s cameras is that you’re not missing out on much with this optically-stabled 50MP Sony IMX766 sensor.

 This is still a flagship-level image sensor, by the way.
 One that you’d even find in high-end phones of 2022 like the Huawei Mate 50 Pro.
 Besides this, Xiaomi has used the same 8MP ultrawide, 2MP macro, and 16MP selfie shooter on the Redmi Note 12 Pro.

 So after taking a bunch of pics with this phone, I found that its daytime images look pretty good, with nice details, rich colors, and contrast levels.
 But on occasion, photos turn out oversharpened and they tend to look a bit warmer too.